RedApparat/Fotoapparat/README.md

 )
 ```

-Or alternatively you may provide updates on an existing full configuration.
+Or alternatively, you may provide updates on an existing full configuration.

 ```kotlin
 val configuration = CameraConfiguration(